-The Women's Studies minor began holding events such as the Women's History month program and various lectures.
-These events have expanded over time, and the Women's and Gender Studies Program is currently one of the most active minors at the College of Charleston, sponsoring speakers frequently and fostering a sense of community among its minors and faculty.
+The Women's Studies program began holding events such as Women's History Month sessions and lectures.
+These events have expanded over time, and the Women's and Gender Studies program is now one of the most active at the College of Charleston offering a flexible major and minor, a diverse internship program, a vigorous Community Advisory Board, an array of guest speakers and events, and a rich sense of community among its students, alumni, and faculty.